-And Pagano said he wants to continue to improve the city’s relationship with county municipalities and county government – although that relationship especially with county government has been rocky at times.
+And Pagano said he wants to continue to improve the city’s relationship with county municipalities and county government – although that relationship especially with county government, has been rocky at times.

 Although they have differences, county officials have come together, Pagano said.
-“All the major highway improvements he have wouldn’t have happened without our cooperation,” he said.
+“All the major highway improvements have wouldn’t have happened without our cooperation,” he said.

 That cooperation extends to working with members of the city’s Board of Aldermen and residents.
 He said part of his job is talking to people and aldermen, which he views as an accomplishment as mayor.
 “I think I know all their pets’ names,” he said.

 Pagano, a retired St. Louis warehouse coordinator with Unilever Corp., is no stranger to local politics.
 He served 24 years as Ward 3 alderman starting in 1983 before being elected mayor in 2007.
-He beat five candidates to fill out the remaining year of then Mayor Shawn Brown, who resigned after being convicted of bribery.
+He beat five candidates to fill out the remaining term of then Mayor Shawn Brown, who resigned after being convicted of bribery.
 In 2008 and 2012, he ran unopposed.
 He also ran earlier unsuccessful races for mayor and county assessor.